Working with A.I. in artistic practice raises many important questions.

 …

-These kinds of transformative technologies indeed provide both opportunities as well as challenges and risks, and it is essential to always consider different sides and perspectives.
-Today, issues concerning A.I. and art, copyright, ownership of A.I.-generated content… ignite some heated and urgent debates.
+As A.I. offers both opportunities and poses challenges and risks, it becomes crucial to consider various sides and perspectives.
+Today, issues concerning A.I. and art, copyright, ownership of A.I.-generated content… ignite heated and urgent debates.
 And rightly so.
-We try to stay informed as best we can about these developments.
-Although some years old now, and things are moving fast in this area, we still find this booklet quite helpful when working with A.I. in artistic practice.
+We make a concerted effort to stay informed about these evolving developments.
+Despite being a few years old and the rapid pace of advancements in this field, we still find this booklet valuable in guiding our work with A.I. in artistic practice.

 We are looking forward to keep challenging these fields and ourselves.

-So, thank you for asking, and continuing to ask, difficult questions.
+So, thank you for asking difficult questions.
+Please keep doing so.

-Get in touch via artificialintelligems@gmail.com or use the blue or yellow sticky notes which you can find top left of this page.
+Get in touch via artificialintelligems@gmail.com or use the blue or yellow sticky notes which you can find top left of this webpage.